February 20, 2026

 Enhanced Customer Engagement

-By empowering patients/members with a secure, real-time access to their health data, enterprises allow them to actively participate in their care.
-Advanced consumer portals, AI-driven health insights, and wearable device integrations allow individuals to track their health history, monitor vital signs, and make informed health decisions.
+By empowering members with secure, real-time access to their health data, enterprises enable them to actively participate in their care.
+Advanced consumer portals, AI-driven health insights, and wearable device integrations enable individuals to track their health history, monitor vital signs, and make informed health decisions.

 AVIZVA : Redefining The Future of Healthcare Data Interoperability